sai19/jekyll-now/_posts/2018-03-25-Gradient Descent.md

 score = model.evaluate(x_test, y_test, verbose=0)

 ```
-Now let us have a look at the training loss profile,
+Now let us have a look at the training loss profile, As expected the training and validation accuracy both reach 1.0 just after
+1 epoch.
+But the performance on the test data(remember we did not add any hints)